 - “Claims extortion” like making unsubstantiated threats to bring arson or fraud charges

-- Lack of timely notification of the insured of the need to provide additional information
+- Lack of timely notification to the insured of the need to provide additional information

 - Spoliation of evidence